Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

 Just like the inside of your mouth and nostrils, the inside of your vagina is covered in mucous membrane, called vaginal discharge.
 This is produced by the body to moisten and cleanse the vagina.

-The mucus which is made in the vagina in pregnancy, plays a part in protecting your developing baby from infections. .
+The mucus which is made in the vagina in pregnancy, plays a part in protecting your developing baby from infections.

-What normal discharge looks like
+What does normal vaginal discharge look like?

-How much of it there is and how thick or watery it is will vary from day to day.
-You might notice fluctuations in the amount of discharge produced.
-43% of women said they experienced an increase in vaginal discharge in pregnancy.
-The amount of discharge can possibly increase until term, sometimes becoming quite heavy.
+The amount and consistency of vaginal discharge will vary from day to day.
+Some days you might have more vaginal discharge than others, and some days it might be thicker or waterier.
+You might notice fluctuations but the important thing to remember is that vaginal discharge during pregnancy is completely normal, and 43% of women say they experienced an increase in vaginal discharge during pregnancy.
+The amount of vaginal discharge during pregnancy can possibly increase until term, sometimes becoming quite heavy.

-When to check with the doctor
+When should I check with the doctor?

-How you can keep feeling fresh
+How can I keep feeling fresh?

 Let us know your advice